Parallel Python#

 # Example of changing for-loop and map() to Dask

-# Just a demo slow function, that waits for 2 seconds
+# Just a slow demo function that waits for 2 seconds

 def slow_functio(i):